On Dummett's Pragmatist Justification Procedure: Introduction

 \section{Introduction}

-In the Dummett-Prawitz tradition of proof-theoretic semantics, there has been many attempts to provide an inferentialist definition of logical validity.
-From a philosophical point of view, proof-theoretic definitions of validity explain the validity of arguments in terms of the \emph{deductive use} of the logical constants, as expressed by inference rules.
-Here, Wittgenstein's ideas relating \emph{meaning} and \emph{use} have been a source of inspiration.
-In addition, Gentzen's investigations into deduction, particularly his calculus of natural deduction, are used as a starting point for explaining the meaning of the logical constants on the basis of rules governing their use.
+Proof-theoretic definitions of validity can be considered as loosely inspired by Wittgenstein's ideas relating \emph{meaning} and \emph{use}.
+They attempt to explain of the concept of logical validity in terms of the \emph{deductive use} of the logical constants, as expressed by inference rules.
+In this context, Gentzen's investigations into deduction, particularly his calculus of natural deduction, are often used as a starting point for explaining the meaning of the logical constants on the basis of rules governing their use.

-In the standard natural deduction calculus \cite{gentzenULS,prawitzND}, the deductive use of a logical constant is governed by its introduction and elimination rules.
-From a semantic point of view, the introduction and elimination rules express the canonical manner in which a sentence with a logical constant as main operator is used in a deductive argument: the introduction rules express the canonical use of the sentence as a conclusion, the elimination rules the canonical use of the sentence as an assumption.

-According to Dummett \cite{dummettPBIL,dummettLBM}, the analysis of the deductive meaning of a logical constant into introduction and elimination rules accounts for two distinct aspects of its use.
-Roughly speaking, the introduction rules show how to establish a sentence, or to warrant its assertion; they stand for the ``verificationist'' aspect.
-On the other hand, the elimination rules show what consequences can be extracted from a sentence, or what difference accepting it makes to our practice; they stand for the ``pragmatist'' aspect.
+In the standard natural deduction calculus \autocite{gentzenULS,prawitzND}, the deductive use of a logical constant is governed by its introduction and elimination rules.
+Thus, from a semantic perspective where meaning is explained on the basis of use, the introduction and elimination rules express the canonical manner in which a sentence with a logical constant as main operator is used in a deductive argument: the introduction rules express the canonical use of the sentence as a conclusion, the elimination rules express the canonical use of the sentence as an assumption.
+Along these lines, \textcite{dummettPBIL,dummettLBM} proposed that the analysis of the deductive meaning of a logical constant into introduction and elimination rules accounts for two distinct aspects of its use.
+Roughly speaking, the introduction rules show how to establish a sentence, or to warrant its assertion; they stand for the \emph{verificationist} aspect.
+On the other hand, the elimination rules show what consequences can be extracted from a sentence, or what difference accepting it makes to our practice; they stand for the \emph{pragmatist} aspect.

-Thus, in a verificationist approach to proof-theoretic semantics, valid arguments are defined on the basis of introductions rules.
+Accordingly, in a verificationist approach to proof-theoretic semantics, valid arguments are defined on the basis of introductions rules.
 The main idea is that an argument is valid if, whenever we can obtain the assumptions in a canonical manner, we can also obtain the conclusion in a canonical manner.
 In a pragmatist approach, on the other hand, valid arguments are defined on the basis of elimination rules.
-Here, the main idea is that any consequence that can be drawn in a canonical manner from the conclusion can also be drawn in a canonical manner from the assumptions.
+The main idea is that any consequence that can be drawn in a canonical manner from the conclusion can also be drawn in a canonical manner from the assumptions.